You can refine your selection by choosing from the topic and languages lists below.

 In a disaster, you may not be able to use your normal toilet if sewerage lines are broken or damaged.
 The Wellington Region Emergency Management Office has instructions on how to make and use an emergency toilet.

 The New Zealand Transport Agency (NZTA) has information on traffic and travel to help you plan your route.

-Deaf Aotearoa New Zealand have services available to assist deaf and hearing impaired people.
+Deaf Aotearoa New Zealand have services available to assist deaf and hard-of-hearing people.